 The generous donations to the new University College saw the establishment of a Mechanics’ Institution, adjacent to the College, the construction of a Chemistry laboratory, and leading scholars appointed to the new Chairs.
 These included D’Arcy Thompson (Biology, later Natural History), James Alfred Ewing (Engineering), and Thomas Carnelley (Chemistry).

 The new University was situated on the Nethergate, between Park Place and Small’s Wynd.
-To house the 373 students that signed up in the first year, four detatched houses were bought by Mary Ann Baxter for £35,000 and a corridor was constructed at the rear to link the properties.
+To house the 373 students that signed up in the first year, four detached houses were bought by Mary Ann Baxter for £35,000 and a corridor was constructed at the rear to link the properties.
 Today those buildings house the Business School.

 Initially, UCD and St Andrews worked alongside each other in relative harmony.
 Dundee students were able to graduate in Science from St Andrews, despite never having attended any classes in the smaller town.